TransMux/Branching/README.md

 - Add Plugin Architecture by simply decorate it with `@Plugin`.
 - Full Support for `@before` and `@after` hook of any function.
 - Using with little changes to your code.
 - Veryyyyy easy to use.
-- No SideEffect.
+Only three apis (And they are stable!).
+    - `@Plugin` defines the target hook class.
+    - `@before` define a hook that run before the method.
+    - `@after` define a hook that run after the method.
+- ~~No SideEffect.~~ Using this library, the hooked instance can only be used once.
+See Warning Section for detail.

 ### Installation